 - Popcorn: The high levels of fat and sodium in popcorn can lead to dehydration in the short term and obesity in the long term.

 The skin of Chikoo fruit (sapodilla) can potentially lead to digestive issues, and the seeds contain cyanide, which is harmful for dogs.
 Always remove the skin and seeds before offering this fruit to your canine companion.
 As with any new food, moderation is key.
 If you have any concerns or notice any adverse reactions, consult your veterinarian for guidance.

 Ingredients: 2-3 cups rice, chicken, frozen peas and carrots or sweet potato/pumpkin.

 Make the rice, once the water is soaked put in the peas, carrots, and sweet potato/pumpkin and mix well.
-As the rice is simmering, cook the chicken – preferably sauteed in a pan with coconut oil which is good for your dog’s skin.
-Mix them well and you’ve a healthy preparation for your dog all within 20 minute tops!
+As the rice is simmering, cook the chicken – preferably sautéed in a pan with coconut oil which is good for your dog’s skin.
+Mix them well and you’ve a healthy preparation for your dog all within 20 minutes tops!

 When selecting pet food, there’s a wide range of options and confusing marketing terms like “human grade” and “whole food.”
 But, beware: many brands prioritise advertising over scientific research.
 For the best decision, rely on advice from a veterinarian, nutritional studies, feeding trials, and data rather than e-comm ads and Instagram promotions.